Jersey Shore (TV series): Employment

-While staying in Seaside Heights, N.J., the cast worked at a local boardwalk store, the "Shore Store", which was owned by Danny and Paul Merk.
+While staying in Seaside Heights, NJ, the cast worked at a local boardwalk store, the "Shore Store", which was owned by Danny and Paul Merk.
 Danny was also the landlord of the cast's summer house.
 He described Mike Sorrentino, a self-proclaimed slacker, as the laziest guy in the world.
 However, he added that Mike was the most talented when it came to sales.
 The cast started off earning $10 an hour, receiving $20 an hour by the end of the series.

 The Miami season saw the group working at the Lecca Lecca Gelato Caffé situated in South Beach.
 Producers decided on the location due to its Italian roots.
-The cast "slaved over cold gelato", working four hour shifts.
+The cast "slaved over cold gelato", working four-hour shifts.

 In Florence, the cast worked at the O'Vesuvio pizza parlor located near the Uffizi Gallery.

 Media and merchandise

 DVD releases

 On February 23, 2010, Amazon.com and MTV teamed up to release Jersey Shore on DVD.
-The title theme, "Get Crazy" by LMFAO has been changed.
+The title theme, "Get Crazy" by LMFAO, has been changed.
 Other songs have been changed since their original air date as well.
 A retail release by Paramount Home Entertainment with added commentary was released on July 20.
 Although it is claimed the DVDs are uncensored, the video and some audio is still censored.
 The DVD also includes special features include deleted scenes, the reunion special, "Tips From The Situation and Snooki", "Before the Shore", and the "Jersey Shore Makeover with Michael Cera", amongst others.

 On December 28, 2010, the Season 2 Uncensored DVD was released.
 On July 26, 2011, the Season 3 Uncensored DVD was released.
 On December 27, 2011, the Season 4 Uncensored DVD was released.
 On August 28, 2012, the Season 5 Uncensored DVD was released.
 On March 19, 2013, the Season 6 Uncensored DVD was released.